 Written by Angela Gaudioso.

 It may be hard for any hotel to top Robert de Niro’s place.
 The actor’s own penchant for perfectionism is embodied here in downtown Manhattan to the extent that he may well be accused of being the world’s first method hotelier.
-Sparing no expense (and likely neither will you), his TriBeCa hideaway has a zoom lens trained on all the finer details.
-Eight floors include thirty-foot atelier windows, floors and doors of reclaimed wood, silk Tibetan rugs, English leather settees, Italian Carrara marble and Moroccan tiles, and Duxiana beds.
+Sparing no expense (and likely neither will you), this TriBeCa hideaway has a zoom lens trained on all the finer details.
+Eight floors include thirty-foot atelier windows, floors, and doors of reclaimed wood, silk Tibetan rugs, English leather settees, Italian Carrara marble, Moroccan tiles, and Duxiana beds.
 A 250-year-old, pine-and-bamboo structure transported from Kyoto and was reassembled to house its sensual Shibui spa and sexy pool.
 Adjacent Locanda Verde offers tasty Italian fare.